7thLucas/full-app-6a2dc-0acff-4716/_doc/product-overview.md

-# Luxury Watch & Wallet App
+# Sylph — Luxury Watch & Wallet App

 ## Product
-A premium demand-generation platform for luxury watches and wallets — connecting high-end sellers directly with high-income buyers (athletes, musicians, and Hollywood millionaires) through a curated, editorial-grade mobile experience.
+**Sylph** is a premium demand-generation platform for luxury watches and wallets — connecting high-end sellers directly with high-income buyers (athletes, musicians, and Hollywood millionaires) through a curated, editorial-grade mobile experience.
+The name signals the brand promise: quiet, rare, and expensive — restrained luxury by invitation, never loud.

 ## Users
 - **Athletes & Musicians** — high-income earners who treat luxury watches and wallets as personal statements and status signals; brand-conscious, impulse-capable, and deeply image-aware